BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Machu Picchu to avoid the worst crowds and weather?
+When is the absolute best time to visit Machu Picchu to avoid the crowds and still have decent weather?

-Are there any specific cultural considerations or etiquette I should be aware of when visiting Machu Picchu or the Sacred Valley?
+Are there any specific customs or etiquette I should be aware of when visiting Machu Picchu or interacting with locals in Peru?

 Ready to Plan Your Trip?